boveus/hyrax-wiki/Sufia-Development-Guide.md

 This generates `sufia/.internal_test_app` directory.
 The tests will run against this test app.
 You should not have to regenerate the test app unless you pull in code changes from the `master` branch, or start working on a new feature or bug.

 ## Run the wrappers
-*Note: DO NOT USE FOR PRODUCTION*  You'll need separate terminal windows/tabs for each.
+*Note: DO NOT USE FOR PRODUCTION*.
+You'll need separate terminal windows/tabs for each wrapper.

 ### Wrapper Method 1